GMPavanLab/dynsight/docs/source/analysis_workflow.rst

 ``trj`` trajectory.
 Moreover, its ``.meta`` attribute stores all the parameters relevant to this descriptor computation (in this case, the value of the cutoff radius used, ``r_cut``).
-The :class:`Insight` can be easily saved as a .json file.
+The :class:`Insight` object can be easily saved as a .json file.

 The :class:`Insight` class offers its own methods for further analysis.
 For instance, one can perform spatial averaging of the LENS values: